Conference Paper: NECS – European Network for Cinema and Media Studies, Milano, Italy, 2014

 Of course, that average shot length is epistemically problematic argument – but for better or worse it still implies that these films are significantly different editing structure.

 In the case of Karel Lamač and L-TEAM, I tried to demonstrate that cinema in Czech lands presents a rather specific research subject.
 The use of the same research assumptions as in the case of these big, standard-setting cinemas could be very reductive and be misrepresenting.
 I mean reductive and misrepresenting for understanding and explanation of (a) the poetic specificity of Czech cinema, (b) the poetic specificity of small non-standard-setting cinemas in a more general way.

-That’s one of the possible reasons why precise research of Czech film style could be eventually useful not just for Czech historians but for understanding another line of history of film style: history of film style in which small cinemas will not be just aberration or wrong copy of big cinemas' aesthetic norms but rather autonomous instead alternative line of film style transform in time.
+In so far that is one of the possible reasons, why precise research of Czech film style could be eventually useful not only for Czech historians but for understanding another line of history of film style.
+The history of film style in which small cinemas will not be just aberration or an unfaithful copy of big cinemas' aesthetic norms, but rather autonomous, more likely alternative line of film style transform in time.